Quiver grassmannians, quiver varieties and the preprojective algebra: Group actions and graded quiver grassmannians

 \section{Group actions and graded quiver grassmannians}

-In this section we define a natural $G_w \times G_\cP$-action on the quiver grassmannians and show that the homeomorphisms of Theorem~\ref{thm:QG=QV} are equivariant.
-We then define graded/cyclic quiver grassmannians and show that they are homeomorphic to the graded/cyclic quiver varieties of Nakajima (see \cite[\S4.1]{Nak01b} and \cite[\S4]{Nak04}).
+In this section we define a natural $\GL_W \times G_\cP$-action on the quiver grassmannians and show that the maps of Theorem~\ref{thm:QG=QV} are equivariant.
+We then define graded/cyclic quiver grassmannians and show that they are isomorphic to the graded/cyclic quiver varieties of Nakajima (see \cite[\S4.1]{Nak01b} and \cite[\S4]{Nak04}).

-\subsection{$G_w \times G_\cP$-action and equivariance}
+\subsection{$\GL_w \times G_\cP$-action and equivariance}